flutter/website/src/docs/codelabs/index.md

 ---
-title: Codelabs
+title: Codelabs & workshops
-description: "Codelabs help you quickly get started programming Flutter."
+description: "Codelabs and workshops help you quickly get started programming Flutter."
 ---

 The Flutter codelabs provide a guided,